rainbow falls in jones gap state park

 dog at rainbow falls

-One way to get around this whole extra registration thing is to go during the week (Mon.-Thurs.).
+One way to get around this whole extra registration thing is to go during the week (Mon.-Fri.).
 This is when I’ve hiked this trail and I’ve always gotten there before 10am.
 If I were you, I’d plan on getting there early.

 Like most South Carolina State Parks, there is an admission fee.
 And you can pay this at the drop box (you’ll need exact cash) or at the Ranger Station/Gift Shop in the park.